CaptainOfFlyingDutchman/manvendrask.github.com/adieu/adieu-tt.md

       var message= "^2000Dear Triangulars," +

-      "\n\n^1000After 2.2 years of ^500exciting and ^500memorable stint with TravelTriangle, \n^1000today I am saying goodbye to pursue other career opportunities." +
+      "\n\n^1000After 2.2 years of ^500exciting and ^500memorable stint with TravelTriangle, \n^1000today I am saying you all goodbye to pursue other career opportunities." +

       "\n\n^1000I have enjoyed working for this company and I appreciate having had\nthis wonderful opportunity to work with ^500you all." +